-All proposed activity must take place within the Grant Period.
+All proposed activity must take place within a 24-month Grant Period.

-- 1. The grant period start date is July 1, 2019 - 2.
-The grant period end date is June 30, 2021 unless an end date extension is approved by the Division and a written contract extension is executed by both parties prior to the original end date of the Grant Award Agreement.
+- 1. The grant period start date is July 1 of the state fiscal year in which requested grant funding is appropriated by the Florida Legislature. - 2.
+The grant period end date is June 30 of the state fiscal year following the fiscal year in which requested grant funding is appropriated by the Florida Legislature, unless an end date extension is approved by the Division and a written contract extension is executed by both parties prior to the original end date of the Grant Award Agreement.